cakephp/docs/en/views/helpers/form.rst

 easy to save data with the ORM.
 Details for the various association types can be found in the :ref:`associated-form-inputs` section.

-When creating datetime related inputs, FormHelper will append a field-suffix.
+When creating datetime related controls, FormHelper will append a field-suffix.
 You may notice additional fields named ``year``, ``month``, ``day``, ``hour``, ``minute``, or ``meridian`` being added.
 These fields will be automatically converted into ``DateTime`` objects when entities are marshalled.